weezel/spellcheck/README.md

 	dog          dgo  1

-Compare word "possible" against words found from a file `damerau_levenstein -i -d 1 -f web2 possible` and the result:
+Compare word `possible` against words found from the file `web2`.
+Command `damerau_levenstein -i -d 1 -f web2 possible` will do it.
+The result:

 	missible   possible  1
 	passible   possible  1